 Your compliance with the Ionising Radiation Regulations 2017 (IRR17) is our paramount goal.
 For instance, the latest regulations introduce notification, registration and consent requirements for certain work and certain practices.
 Our Radiation Protection Adviser service can advise you on all newly implemented requirements.

-In addition we can supply a radation protection adviser to take the lead on radiological protection matters within your business.
+In addition we can supply a radation protection adviser (sometimes spelt radiation protection advisor) to take the lead on radiological protection matters within your business.
 Alternatively, we can integrate one of our RPAs into an existing health physics or project team.